miccai2022-isgie/miccai2022-isgie.github.io/call-for-papers.md

 Workshop proceedings are published as part of Springer Nature's Lecture Notes in Computer Science (LNCS) series.
 Manuscripts will be reviewed in double-blinded peer-review.
 Please prepare your workshop papers according to the [MICCAI submission guidelines](https://conferences.miccai.org/2022/en/PAPER-SUBMISSION-AND-REBUTTAL-GUIDELINES.html#manuscriptpreparation)
-(LNCS template, 8 pages maximum).
-Supplementary material: PDF documents or mp4 videos, 10 MB maximum file size.
+(LNCS template, up to 8-pages including text, figures and tables plus up to 2 pages of references).
+Supplementary materials can be PDF documents or mp4 videos (10 MB maximum file size).